Bikes · Resale guide

 Factors That Affect Royal Enfield Interceptor 650 Resale Value

-Service History and Records — ₹8,000-₹15,000 impact.
-A complete, verifiable service history from an authorized Royal Enfield service centre or a reputable multi-brand workshop adds immense trust.
-It proves the bike has been cared for.
-Missing records or a patchy history will make buyers wary and lead to lower offers.
+Service History.
+A complete, documented service history from an authorized Royal Enfield service centre or a reputable multi-brand garage adds significant credibility.
+It can boost resale by ₹5,000-₹15,000.
+Missing records make buyers suspicious.

 Maintenance Cost Breakdown (India, 2026)